My Low-density lipoprotein (LDL, the bad fluffy cholesterol) is "out of this world" and has been rising the past five years.

 The test to determine which type of LDL you have involves a centerfuge and gel electrophoresis and is expensive and time consuming so standard blood tests don't measure which type of LDL you have.
-For that you need a centrifuge.

 Your LDL pattern can be guessed from a standard blood test.
 If your triglycerides are below

 40 mg/dL, you're likely pattern 1, and if they're above